Staredit Newtork

 OEM - Original Equipment Manufacturer.
 This means the item usually comes in bubble wrap with no extra parts/manuals/screws wires.
 This makes the item cheaper for you to buy.

 Open Box - Open Box is similar to OEM in the way that the item probably only comes with the item itself, however sometimes you might get a couple of wires or screws.
 This also brings the price of the item down.
-This is useful if your replacing a motherboard or GFX card and do not need any extra driver disks/wires.
-Be careful though, make sure if your buying OB/OEM you have everything you need.
+This is useful if you're replacing a motherboard or GFX card and do not need any extra driver disks/wires.
+Be careful though, make sure if you're buying OB/OEM you have everything you need.

 Retail - This means the item comes in the same box with the same extras as if you had bought it at a store.
 Usually higher priced than OB/OEM.